Who is Papierzucker?

-I’m a freelance illustrator from Berlin and I love fantastic and surreal elements.
-My greatest inspiration source is nature.
+Hi, I am Laura, a freelance illustrator from Berlin who loves fantastic and surreal elements.
+My greatest inspiration is nature.
 Many of my works include animals and plants.
-I would describe my style as lively, colorful and suitable to children, but I also create simple and elegant illustrations.
+I would describe my style as lively, colorful and suitable for children, but I also create simple and elegant illustrations.
 What I don’t do are hyper-realistic drawings or portraits.
-Apart from drawing and painting I also carve my own stamps and I create patterns from my illustrations.
+Apart from drawing and painting I also carve my own stamps and create patterns from my illustrations.

-Have I made you curious?
-Do you have an idea or a project you want me to realize?
-If so, please, send an e-mail to email@example.com or send me a private message on instagram.com/laura.perlitz.art.
-If you are interested, you can read about how I work down below.
+Have I sparked your interest?
+Do you have an idea or a project you want me to bring to life?
+If so, send an e-mailto email@example.com or message me via this form:

-Experimenting with different materials and combinining them brings me a lot of joy, too.
-I especially love working digitally or using alcohol-based markers, colored pencils and watercolor.
-From time to time I also work with gouache and acrylics.
-Sometimes I add little pieces of handlettering to my work.
+I also like experimenting with different materials and combining them.
+I especially enjoy working digitally or using alcohol-based markers, colored pencils and watercolor.
+Occasionally, I also work with gouache,acrylics oradd little pieces of hand lettering to my illustrations.

 For my drawings I mostly use markers and colored pencils.
 Drawings that were made with alcohol-based markers are very even and vibrant.
-Because there are so many different colors available I can create an ulimited number of shades and tones.
-Furthermore marker groundings go perfectly with detailed pencil shading.
-In this way you get very saturated eye-catching illustrations.
+Because there are so many different colors available, I can create an unlimited number of shades and tones.
+Furthermore, marker groundings go perfectly with detailed pencil shading.
+This way, you get very saturated eye-catching illustrations.

-For my paintings I like to work with watercolors and gouache, but also with acrylics from time to time.
+For my paintings I like to work with watercolors and gouache, from time to time also with acrylics.
 With watercolor you can create pretty effects.
-For example, the wet-in-wet technique allows you to let different colors flow into each other and to create different blends, fringes and shapes.
-The combination with other materials is possible, too.
-Sometimes I even use silver metallic acrylics for special effects and a nice finish.
+For example, the wet-in-wet technique allows you to let different colors flow into each other resulting in different blends, fringes and shapes.
+The combination with other materials is also possible.
+Sometimes I even use silver metallic acrylics for special effects and a nice finishing touch.

-A very special gift for friends and family are handcarved stamps.
+A very special gift for friends and family are hand-carved stamps.
 I really like to give them away as a little present.
 They are so versatile.
 You can do lettering, images, background stamps and more.
-For my stamps I use unmounted blue rubber stamps and cutting tools that are also used for linocutting.
+For my stamps I use unmounted blue rubber stamps and cutting tools for linocutting.
 Often these handmade stamps look a bit wonky, but that’s what I love about them.
-You can see it’s handmade and that’s why it has charm.
+You can see that they are handmade and have a special charm.

-Handdrawn images can be turned into beautiful repeating patterns with the aid of image editing softwares.
-These patterns can be connected with themselfs endlessly what makes them perfect design elements for surfaces.
-You can print them on laptop or smartphone cases, bedclothes, pillows, clothing, book covers and much else.
-You can find different products with my patterns on them in my RedBubble Shop.
+Hand-drawn images can be turned into beautiful repeating patterns with image editing softwares, making them a perfect design element for different surfaces.
+You can print them on laptops or smartphone cases, bedclothes, pillows, clothing, book covers etc.